happypeter/LGCB/book/bash_mfd.md

 ---
 layout: book
+title: Manipulating Files And Directories
 ---

-#  Manipulating Files And Directories

 At this point, we are ready for some real work!
 This chapter will introduce the following commands: